rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 `Result`</span>

 We’ve made three significant changes here.
-First, we changed the return type of the `run` function to `Result<(), Box<Error>>`.
+First, we changed the return type of the `run` function to `Result<(), Box<dyn Error>>`.
 This function previously returned the unit type, `()`, and we keep that as the value returned in the `Ok` case.

-For the error type, we used the *trait object* `Box<Error>` (and we’ve brought `std::error::Error` into scope with a `use` statement at the top).
+For the error type, we used the *trait object* `Box<dyn Error>` (and we’ve brought `std::error::Error` into scope with a `use` statement at the top).
 We’ll cover trait objects in Chapter 17.
-For now, just know that `Box<Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
+For now, just know that `Box<dyn Error>` means the function will return a type that implements the `Error` trait, but we don’t have to specify what particular type the return value will be.
 This gives us flexibility to return error values that may be of different types in different error cases.
+This is what the `dyn` means, it's short for "dynamic."

 Second, we’ve removed the call to `expect` in favor of `?`, as we talked about in Chapter 9.
 Rather than `panic!` on an error, `?` will return the error value